 Research schedule for the fellowship

 At least one letter of reference (preferably sent separately to firstname.lastname@example.org)

 Please combine all of your application materials except for the application form into a single PDF and include a word count at the end of your project description.
 Applicants may write in either English or German; we recommend that they use the language in which they are most proficient.
-Applications should be sent electronically as single PDF via e-mail to Bryan Hart at email@example.com.
 Applicants will be notified about the outcome approximately two months after the deadline.
 If needed, short-listed candidates will be invited to short video interviews.